Category: Task Managers

 Rule: If GTD-style workflow steps must be followed before task entry, Nirvana fails first.

-Where Nirvana works better
+Where Nirvana wins

 Where each tool can break down